Financial aid •

 Strong grades and a well-rounded application expand your opportunities—and they can qualify you for more scholarship aid.

 For one, you might qualify for a merit scholarship at your chosen school.
-Some schools automatically give you money for having a certain GPA and test scores.
+And some schools automatically give you money for having a certain GPA and test scores.

 Plus, you might be able to win scholarships like the National Merit Scholar program in high school, loading up your college funds even more in advance.